cvankeuren/CARL-CS184-Final-Project/final-report.md

 We also learned more about texture mapping and cool algorithms that can be used to optimally map textures to shapes with more than two dimmentions.
 It also gave us the opportunity to learn more about how varying different parameters (number of iterations, levels of resolution, etc) can affect tge output image and how we can finetune these values.

 ## Results
-**Your final images, animations, video of your system (whichever is relevant).
-You can include results that you think show off what you built but that you did not have time to go over on presentation day.**

 ### Search Phase
 Results of the Nearest Neighbors Search on a 2D patch of solid pixels.